-On July 18, 2016, we received a no-shipment certification from Erbosan.
-10 Erbosan further certified that it did not know or have reason to know that any of its customers would subsequently export or sell Erbosan's merchandise to the United States during the POR.
-On August 8, 2016, we received no-shipment certifications from Borusan Istikbal, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, and Tubeco.
-11 On May 1, 2017, consistent with our practice, the Department issued "No Shipment Inquiries" to U.S. Customs and Border Protection (CBP) to confirm that there were no entries of pipe and tube from Turkey exported by Erbosan, Borusan Istikbal, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, and Tubeco during the POR.
-12 We received no information from CBP contrary to the claims of these companies.
+On July 22, 2017, we received no-shipment certifications from Cayirova, Yucel, and Yucelboru.
+15 On July 24, 2017, we received a no-shipment certification from Erbosan.
+16 Erbosan further certified that it did not know or have reason to know that any of its customers would subsequently export or sell Erbosan's merchandise to the United States during the POR.
+On August 7, 2017, we received no-shipment certifications from Borusan Istikbal, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, and Tubeco.17 On April 25, 2018, consistent with our practice, we issued "No Shipment Inquiries" to U.S. Customs and Border Protection (CBP) to confirm that there were no entries of pipe and tube from Turkey exported by Erbosan, Borusan Istikbal, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, Tubeco, Cayirova, Yucel, or Yucelboru during the POR.
+18 With one exception, CBP did not report that it had information to contradict the claims of these companies that they had no shipments during the POR.
+The one exception was information that indicated that one of the companies (whose name is business proprietary) had shipments of subject merchandise during the POR.
+We intend to place entry documentation on the record concerning the shipments at issue following publication of these preliminary results, and to consider comments from interested parties regarding the company's no-shipment claim.